krasserm/super-resolution/README.md

 ## Demo

-The example in this section super-resolves images in directory [`./demo`](demo) with factor x4 using the downloaded [wdsr-b-32-x4]() model and writes the results to directory `./output`:
+First, download the [wdsr-b-32-x4](https://drive.google.com/open?id=1ZTIz1YVXFTI2z3rvBfVuBSthJLJZivxC) model.
+Assuming that the path to the downloaded model is `~/Downloads/wdsr-b-32-x4-psnr-29.1736.h5`, the following command super-resolves images in directory [`./demo`](demo) with factor x4 and writes the results to directory `./output`:

-    python demo.py -i ./demo -o ./output --model=./wdsr-b-32-x4-psnr-29.1736.h5
+    python demo.py -i ./demo -o ./output --model ~/Downloads/wdsr-b-32-x4-psnr-29.1736.h5

-The following figures compare the super-resolution results (SR) with the corresponding low-resolution (LR) and high-resolution (HR) images and an x4 resize with bicubic interpolation.
+Below are figures that compare the super-resolution results (SR) with the corresponding low-resolution (LR) and high-resolution (HR) images and an x4 resize with bicubic interpolation.
 The demo images were cropped from images in the DIV2K validation set.